Busójárás - The Hungarian festival to ward off winter.

 22/01/2022

-Busójárás is a traditional Hungarian festival that lasts 6 days, marking the end of winter and welcoming the new spring.
+Busójárás is a traditional Hungarian festival, lasting six days, marking the end of winter and welcoming the new spring.

-Every February, the Hungarian town of Mohács is filled with merrymaking during the Busójárás festival, held during the Farsang (Carnival) season.
-Farsang is the name given to the festive season in Hungary, during which a series of events are held across the country to ward off winter.
-Busójárás is the main event of the season and takes place only in one place: the town of Mohács, near Hungary’s border with Croatia.
-It is a festival of the Šokci people, a Croatian ethnic minority of Mohács.
+Every February, the Hungarian town of Mohács is filled with the lively festivities of the Busójárás festival, held during Farsang (Carnival).
+Farsang is the name given to the Hungarian festival season, during which a series of events are held throughout the country to ward off winter.
+Busójárás is the main event of the festival and takes place only in the town of Mohács, near Hungary's border with Croatia.
+This is the festival of the Šokci people, a Croatian minority group of Mohács.

 Empty